ycy-ycy/Queens/README.md

 ## 8 Queens Problem Demo

 Run the `8QueensDEMO.exe` file.
 Left click to show next move.
 Press `spacebar` to show next case.
+Press `f` to show next solution.
 Press `esc` to exit and `r` to reset.